Trump invokes act to marshal private sector against coronavirus pandemic

-Trump, appearing in the White House briefing room for the third day in a row, said he would sign the Defense Production Act "in case we need it" as the government bolsters resources for an expected surge in cases of the virus.
+Trump, now describing himself as a "wartime president," said he was employing the Defense Production Act "in case we need it" as the government bolsters resources for an expected surge in cases of the virus.

 Click here for FEMA's explanation of the Defense Production Act Authorities.